instadw/instadwell-blog/_posts/2025-12-15-living-in-hsr-layout-studios-private-rooms-and-startup-hubs.md

 You can't eat at Broadway every day.
 Here is where HSR residents actually eat on a budget.

 (Distances calculated from NIFT Campus, Sector 1)
-Here you go — **clean, properly structured table format with clickable map links**, ready to paste into your blog or CMS 👇

 ---

-### 🍽️ Best Budget Food Spots Near NIFT (HSR Layout)

 | Spot Name (Click for Map)                                                                      | Best For           | Avg.
 Cost | Distance from NIFT | Insider Pro Tip                                                                                           |
 | ---------------------------------------------------------------------------------------------- | ------------------ | --------- | ------------------ | --------------------------------------------------------------------------------------------------------- |
 | [UCV (Beside NIFT)](https://maps.google.com/?q=UCV+HSR+Layout+Bengaluru)                       | North Indian Thali | ₹150      | 2 min walk         | The “Student Thali” here is the best value meal in Sector 1.
 Go before 1 PM to avoid the NIFT lunch rush. |